In an eggshell...

 - AFC is also preferred at this stage because it is a better predictor of how many eggs can be retrieved in an egg-freezing or IVF cycle.

-Ovarian reserve testing cost in the UK
+Ovarian Reserve Testing Cost in the UK

 About 751,000 women are waiting for gynaecological care in the UK, of which 30,000 women have been waiting more than a year for an appointment.